Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/README.md

 — **Commitments** —

-- When a section or even a group of work is completed, it is committed in git and pushed into GitHub, in order to make sure to keep the history of the work logged properly and not to lose the work in unexpected situations.
+- When a section or even a group of work is completed, it is committed in git and pushed into GitHub, to make sure to keep the history of the work logged properly and not to lose the work in unexpected situations.
 Below commands are used for this.

 ```
 * git status | To check the status of new/modified folders, files, and documents